 Level 3 - Inputs that are unobservable and significant to the entire fair value measurement.

-All of the Organization's investments are in mutual funds and are Level I investments at December 31, 2019 and 2018.
+All of the Organization's investments are in publicly traded stocks and mutual funds and are Level I investments at December 31, 2020 and 2019.

 Federal income taxes